 - Be supportive and encouraging with your child no matter how they do in class.

-- Each child will receive a ‘report card’ at the end of the day so that parents will know what skills were worked on in the class.
+- Each child under the age of 13 will receive a ‘report card’ at the end of the day so that parents will know what skills were worked on in the class.
 Instructors will also make suggestions for the next step of instruction.

-- Please note that these lessons are on-snow physically demanding lessons and not day care.
-Participants will be on the snow in active outdoor activities.
+- Please note that these lessons are physically demanding.
+We recommend a hearty breakfast before skiing and riding.
+Participants will be on the snow and engaging in active outdoor activities.

 - Sunscreen above SPF 15

-- Don't forget to add a snack in your child’s pocket.
+- A snack to put in your child’s pocket

-- Before riding any lift the instructor may give the guest instruction on how to Load, Ride, and Unload the lift safely.
-When riding the aerial lifts they may use the practice chair to demonstrate proper techniques.
+- Before riding any chairlift, the instructor may give the guest instruction on how to load, ride and unload the lift safely.
+Instructors may use a practice chair to demonstrate proper technique.

-- Children may ride the chairlift alone, together, or without an adult in a program based on instructor.
+- Children may ride the chairlift with an adult, another child or alone, based on instructor recommendation.

-- Ski School will always use the bar when riding a chairlift.
+- Ski school lessons will always use the safety bar when riding a chairlift.

-- We may load ski school class as one large group of chairs.
+- We may load ski school lessons as one large group of chairs.

-- The Code of Conduct is enforced for all age groups.
+- The Responsibility Code is enforced for all age groups.